 Rehoming tortoises can put their health at risk, even more so for juveniles.

-- Eating regularly
+- Eating regularly.

-- Used to its enclosure
+- Used to its enclosure.

-- Consistently healthy
+- Consistently healthy.

-- Used to people
+- Used to people.

-- Has a daily routine
+- Has a daily routine.

 How Much Can You Sell A Pet Tortoise For?

-- Transportation costs
+- Transportation costs.

-- Additional equipment, like toys or enclosures
+- Additional equipment, like toys or enclosures.

 Tortoise For Sale with Full Setup

-Is It Illegal To Sell Tortoise?
+Is It Illegal To Sell Tortoises?

 Depending on where you live, selling a tortoise may be legal, restricted, or illegal.